toofanCodes/trackMyAIchats/README.md

 As an avid user of large language models, I constantly found myself frustrated by the lack of easy navigation within chat interfaces.
 This extension is my personal solution to that persistent nuisance, and I'm open-sourcing it for fellow enthusiasts who might find it useful.

+*Disclaimer: This is "vibe-code" developed with the assistance of Cursor, and in some cases, Gemini CLI.
+Transparency is key!*

 ## 🛠️ Features

 *   **Automatic Question Bookmarking:** Automatically detects and bookmarks your questions as you type them.